hbatistuzzo/Ironhack-FinalProject/README.md

 Hidden beneath this plot, however, are discrepancies that arise from the respondent profile: their gender, for example, betray a salary gap *dependent* on their nationality, as we will see below in detail.

-A number of other factors play a role here, ranging from the years of experience that an employee has with coding to the size of the company in which they are employed.\
+A number of other factors play a role here, ranging from the years of experience that an employee has with coding to the size of the company in which they are employed.<br>